Learning to Translate Noise for Robust Image Denoising: Image Denoising through Noise Translation

 \subsubsection{Implicit Noise Translation Loss}

-Our goal is to transform an arbitrary noisy input image \(I\) into a noise-translated image \(I_{\mathcal{T}}\) that is well-suited for the pretrained denoising network, which is specialized for handling Gaussian noise.
-To achieve this, we optimize the noise translation network using a loss function, referred to as the \textit{implicit} noise translation loss, which is designed to minimize the difference between the denoised image and the ground-truth clean image:
+The objective is to transform an arbitrary noisy input image \(I\) into a noise-translated image \(I_{\mathcal{T}}\) that is well-suited for the pretrained denoising network specialized in handling Gaussian noise.
+To this end, we optimize the noise translation network using the \textit{implicit} noise translation loss, which minimizes the discrepancy between the denoised output and the corresponding clean ground-truth image:

-which guides the network to translate unseen noise into a form that the pretrained denoiser can handle effectively.
-A straightforward approach to train a noise translation network is to use real noisy-clean image pairs as $I$ and $I_{\text{GT}}$.
-To handle various noise levels in real-world scenarios that are lacking in the limited training set, we apply data augmentation by adding a random level of synthetic Gaussian noise to the noisy image $I$.
-This helps the noise translation network generalize more effectively across diverse noise conditions.
+This loss function encourages the translation network to map arbitrary unseen noise into a form that can be effectively handled by the pretrained Gaussian Denoiser \(\mathcal{D}(\cdot\,;\vtheta^*)\).
+A natural choice for constructing training pairs \((I, I_{\text{GT}})\) for training the noise translation network is to use real noisy-clean image pairs.
+Accordingly, we exclusively use noisy-clean pairs from the real noise dataset SIDD~\cite{abdelhamed2018high}.